Burkina Faso's security forces are killing more civilians. Survivors detailed 1 village's massacre

 The United States said it has cut and suspended assistance to Burkina Faso's military but still supplies nonlethal equipment to civilian security forces such as the national police.
 In January, it delivered nearly 100 bikes and pickups.

-In a statement, the State Department said it has provided $16 million in ''counterterrorism capacity building assistance'' to Burkina Faso since 2022.
+In a statement, the State Department said it's provided $16 million in ''counterterrorism capacity building assistance'' since 2022.

-''We are not aware of any diversion of misuse of recent equipment,'' it said. ''We take allegations seriously and will continue to monitor and evaluate use of our security assistance.''
+''We are not aware of any diversion of misuse of recent equipment,'' it said. ''We take allegations seriously and will continue to monitor and evaluate.''

 CIVILIANS IN THE MIDDLE

-Peering through the window of the home where she hid, she said, she saw relatives being killed — more than 15 in all.
+Through the window of the home where she hid, she said, she saw relatives killed — more than 15.

-She said she was spotted by a soldier, who motioned for her to lie down and stay silent.
-The men dressed, looked and sounded like the soldiers who regularly pass through the village inspecting people's documents, she said.
+She said a soldier motioned for her to lie down silently.
+The men dressed, looked and sounded like soldiers who pass through inspecting people's documents, she said.

-The third survivor who spoke to AP, a 55-year-old man from Zaongo, said villagers had been accused of working with the jihadis because they refused to join tens of thousands of volunteer fighters serving alongside Burkina Faso's military.
+The third survivor who spoke to AP, a 55-year-old man, said villagers had been accused of working with jihadis because they refused to join tens of thousands of volunteers fighting alongside the military.

-Recruiting is part of the junta's strategy, but residents said this has only contributed to civilian killings as volunteers round up anyone they suspect of ties to the extremists.
-It also provokes jihadis to attack communities with volunteers, they said.
+Recruiting is part of the junta's strategy.
+Residents said this contributes to civilian killings as volunteers round up anyone they suspect of extremist ties, and it provokes jihadis to attack communities with volunteers.

-Civilians are increasingly caught in the middle as violence intensifies.
-More than 2 million have been displaced and tens of thousands face severe hunger, according to the U.N.
-The insecurity makes it hard for aid groups to get assistance to those who need it.
+Civilians are caught in the middle as violence intensifies.
+More than 2 million have been displaced and tens of thousands face severe hunger, the U.N. says.

-At least 74 civilians were killed in connection with a weekslong convoy carrying food and aid in December, according to ACLED.
-They were killed by both the military and jihadis, two aid workers told AP on condition of anonymity because they weren't authorized to speak about the matter.
-One worker said the jihadis accused the civilians of providing information to the convoy's armed escort.

-An internal report for aid workers seen by AP said soldiers escorting the food supplies ''fired on suspected accomplices'' of jihadi-affiliated fighters.

 ''WE'RE FRIGHTENED''

-Four months after the attack, survivors fear that bodies still lie on the ground rotting in Zaongo, now occupied by jihadis.
-Some relatives were able to return about a week after the deaths, but there were too many bodies and not enough time to bury them all, they said.
-They've been unable to get back since.
+Survivors fear that bodies still lie on the ground rotting in Zaongo, now occupied by jihadis.
+Some relatives returned a week after the deaths, but there were too many bodies and not enough time to bury them, they said.

-Survivors are displaced in different parts of the country.
-They're calling on the government to hold the killers accountable while living in fear that it could happen again.
+Survivors, displaced in different parts of the country, are calling on the government to hold the killers accountable.

-''We never thought that so many people could be killed at once,'' said the surviving woman who spoke to AP.

 Biesecker reported from Washington.